 People really, really like tacos.
 I learned this when I wrote a little piece in November called, “When it Come to Tacos, Longmont, Colorado is Winning.”
 This post caused quite the stir and was even picked up by Google News.
 Readers left impassioned messages for me on this blog, on Facebook and on Twitter.
 I had not predicted this sort of passion around a small tortilla stuffed with meat.

 Residents of Greeley were especially vocal.
 Located just 50 minutes away from Longmont, Greeley readers and followers insisted that their taco scene is the best and that I definitely needed to experience it.

-Enter, Jill and Brian, wife and husband and co-owners of Luna’s Tacos & Tequila in downtown Greeley.
-They co-own this downtown taco restaurant with Ely and Sam Corliss.
+Enter, Jill and Brian, who at the time, were co-owners of Luna’s Tacos & Tequila with Ely and Sam Corliss.

 Jill and I have been following each other on Twitter for many years but we have never met.
 These two longtime Greeleyites decided that they needed to be my taco guide in Greeley and of course, I agreed.
 You don’t have to twist my arm to eat tacos.